Luxoft/qml-coreui/docs/topics/data.md

 # Exposing Data to QML

+> A clever person solves a problem.
+> A wise person avoids it.
+>
+> -- Einstein

 !!! info

     This chapter will show you how to expose the different ways of exposing data to the user interface layer and tries to develop